picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 Different Australian Phone Number Formats

-Australian phone numbers are written in various formats, depending on whether the country or area code is included.
+Phone numbers in Australia are written in various formats, depending on whether the Australian country code (+61) or area code is included.

 1. Basic Format (Excluding Area Code)

-The basic Australian phone number format includes eight digits and is written as XXXX XXXX—for example, 4567 9812.
+The basic AU phone number sample includes eight digits and is written as XXXX XXXX—for example, 4567 9812.

 2. Including Area Code

 A phone number, including an area code, will begin with two digits of the area code followed by eight digits.
-The format will be (area code) XXXX XXXX.
-For instance, a Brisbane phone number might look like (07) 4567 9812.
+The Australian telephone number format will be (area code) XXXX XXXX.
+For instance, if you get a Brisbane phone number, it might look like (07) 4567 9812.

 3. Including Country Code and Area Code

-In Australian international format, the “0” from the area code is removed after the country code “+61” is added.
+In Australia's phone number format, when calling from abroad, country code +61 is added at the beginning, followed by the area code without the leading “0”.
 It is written as (country code) (area code without 0) (XXXX XXXX).
 For example, a Brisbane phone number with a country code might appear as +61 7 4567 9812.

-With multiple formats available, it is important to understand that all these formats serve specific purposes depending on the audience and context of communication.
+With multiple AU phone number samples available, it is important to understand that all these formats serve specific purposes depending on the audience and context of communication.

 1. Local/Domestic Calls: The basic format is used for communication within your local vicinity using the same area code.